gacragg-github/PacketCapture/README.md

 pcapfilter.sh       Rollup per interface / per type-subtype frames counts                               ./pcapfilter.sh <pcap file>
 ```

+First pass through, inject only abg modulated frames; so for 5GHz, 802.11a, and for 2.4GHz, 802.11g.
+Both with rate set to 24Mbps.
 Setup is then to capture on System3 (all interfaces at the same time) and run an injection test through, for example, System1_mon0 interface.
 Injected frames are 'tagged':
 ```
 All frames use this MAC address: